 2012-08 Dredge the sand bar from the end of Murphy Lake.
 Bill Kelso: if area becomes isolated, good thing, incredibly productive, filled with fish.
 Maintenance will be more cost effective from mitigation perspective, Bill Kelso motioned to keep project on table and review more, Mike Walker seconded, motion approved.

-Steve Chustz: Deferring process – want to encourage Technical Advisory Group to reconsider previously nominated projects on State lands because projects nominated on privately held land in the Basin is a challenge.
+Steve Chustz: Deferring process – want to encourage Technical Advisory Group to reconsider previously nominated projects on State lands because projects nominated on privately held land in the Basin are a challenge.
 Dan Kroes requested a list of previously nominated projects on state lands

-7. Public comment on projects
+7. Public comment on water management projects

-(Comments were made during TAG discussion)
+None at this time (Some comments were made during TAG discussion of water management projects)

 8. Review of Ongoing Water Management Project Status